cynkra/dm/README.md

 The links are established through *primary* and *foreign keys*: a primary key identify rows/tuples/observations of *this* table, foreign keys link to a row/tuple/observation in *another* table.
-See the [database normalization](https://simple.wikipedia.org/wiki/Database_normalisation) for more detail.
+See the [Simple English Wikipedia article on database normalization](https://simple.wikipedia.org/wiki/Database_normalisation) for more detail.